Instrumental case: General discussion

 This can be replaced by "via", which is a Latin ablative of the nominative (viā) via, meaning road, route, or way.
-In the ablative this means by way of.
+In the ablative it means by way of.

 The instrumental case appears in Old English, Old Saxon, Georgian, Armenian, Basque, Sanskrit, and the Balto-Slavic languages.
 An instrumental/comitative case is arguably present in Turkish as well as in Tamil.
 Also, Uralic languages reuse the adessive case where available, locative case if not, to mark the same category, or comitative case (Estonian).
 For example, the Finnish kirjoitan kynällä does not mean "I write on a pen", but "I write using a pen", even if the adessive -llä is used.
 In Ob-Ugric languages, the same category may also mark agents with verbs that use an ergative alignment, for instance, "I give you, using a pen".

 The instrumental case is notably used in Russian, where the case is called творительный падеж (tvoritel'nyj padež) though similar usages also can be found in other Balto-Slavic languages.
 In most declension paradigms, the instrumental case in Russian can generally be distinguished by the -ом ("-om") suffix for most masculine and neuter nouns, the -ою/-oй ("-oju"/"-oj") suffix for most feminine nouns and -ами ("-ami") for any of the three genders in the plural.

 Just as in English the preposition "with" can express instrumental ("using, by means of"), comitative ("in the company of"), and a number of other semantic relations, the instrumental case in Russian is not limited to its instrumental thematic role.
 It is also used to denote: